simoncoggins/Realtime-Weather/README.txt

 I'm using a .htaccess file to prevent caching of data.json.

+== Feature Requests from kiters ==

+D = Done

+D Include map showing where spots are
+D Mobile version of page (w/o javascript)
+D Add more feeds including multiple at same site?
+- Time to update for individual feeds
+- Tide info?
+More info from private sources?
+- Trends

+== Bugs ==

+- Time ago still using client time (unavoidable?)

 == To Do and potential ideas for futher development ==

+- Let people choose to see limited range of spots
 - Map version
 - Let users pick units (e.g. kts/mph/ms^-1/kph)
 - Add trend graphs showing change over last few hours